MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### User monitoring page is not appearing

-When routing a user through the Cloud App Security, you can notify the user that their session will be monitored.
+When routing a user through the Defender for Cloud Apps, you can notify the user that their session will be monitored.
 By default, the user monitoring page is enabled.

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Settings**.
+1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Settings**.
 1. Under **Conditional Access App Control**, select **User monitoring**.
-This page shows the user monitoring options available in Cloud App Security.
+This page shows the user monitoring options available in Defender for Cloud Apps.

     ![Screenshot showing user monitoring options.](media/proxy-user-monitoring.png)